Non-Archimedean Whitney stratifications: t-stratifications

 \subsection{Definition of t-stratifications}

 We now give the general definition of a t-stratification and prove basic properties.
 (The ``t'' in ``t-stratification'' stands for ``translatable''.)
-Recall Convention~\ref{conv:col-fam} on how to treat a definable partition $(S_i)_i$ of a ball $B_0$ as a coloring.
+Recall that translatability has been defined precisely in Definition~\ref{defn:trans} and Convention~\ref{conv:trans}.